-One major positive result of the pandemic was the start of a weekly online Bible study, one for girls and another for guys, which surprisingly was and still is well-attended.
+One major positive result of the pandemic was the start of a weekly online Bible study, one for girls and another for guys.
+Surprisingly, it was and still is well-attended.
 It showed that many students really do care about their faith.
 Pastor Jeff also continues to lead online prayer meetings as well.

-Since reopening, they’ve really seen a great turnout through their sports ministries, especially as an opportunity for outreach since students like to invite their friends.
-And the students also seem to especially enjoy backyard youth group meetings as an opportunity to meet and socialize with brothers and sisters in Christ outside of school or Zoom meetings.
+Since reopening, they’ve seen a great turnout through their sports ministries.
+It has been an opportunity for outreach since students like to invite their friends.
+The students also seem to enjoy backyard youth group meetings.
+They love to meet and socialize with brothers and sisters in Christ outside of school or Zoom meetings.

-A major strategy Pastor Jeff mentioned was a focus on mental health in this season and letting kids know that it was ok to slow down.
-Even at youth group meetings, when noticing the kids seemed to be exhausted from the week, he often had to be flexible and change his plans to meet the kids’ needs and be able to ask how they were doing that week.
+A major strategy Pastor Jeff mentioned was a focus on mental health and letting kids know that it was ok to slow down.
+Sometimes at youth group meetings, he noticed the kids would be exhausted from the week.
+He often had to be flexible and change his plans to meet the kids’ needs.
+Instead, he would take that time to ask how they were doing that week.
 He also hopes to invest more time in family ministry since family life plays a big part in the mental, emotional and spiritual health of the kids.

 Through trusting in the Lord, and seeing the changing needs of his students, Pastor Jeff was able to creatively find ways to keep the youth connected to the church and one another.
 He also chose to focus on major issues affecting students coming out of the pandemic: mental health and family ministry.
 In Part 2 of our recap, we will hear from Youth Pastor Leona Chen’s unique experiences of guiding the church youth during the pandemic.